inkdex/inkdex.github.io/src/faq.md

 MangaBox-themed sites (e.g., Manganato, Mangakakalot, MangaBat) have switched from paged chapters to long vertical strips, cropping images in irregular sizes.

-Trying to reading titles from these extensions with the horizontal reader will cause them to not display properly, this is not something which can get fixed at this moment.
+Trying to read titles from these extensions with the horizontal reader will cause them to display improperly; this is not something that can be fixed at this moment.

-The only available fix is to always use Paperback its vertical reader without page padding when reading titles from these extensions.
+The only available fix is to always use Paperback's vertical reader without page padding when reading titles from these extensions.

 <!-- TODO: Add image -->